 - The average annual salary for the top 10 percent is $82,930.

-It is important to note that your wages will be lower during the apprenticeship portion of your career.
+In some cases, the average electrical technician salary is about the same as that of an electrician.
+However, in other cases, electrical technicians may be working as apprentices.
+And wages are often lower during an electrical apprenticeship.
 Most employers pay electrician apprentices between 30 and 50 percent of the rate paid to fully trained and licensed electricians.*

 Outlook for Employment